-- Volunteering, community involvement and leadership experience - Publications and presentations - Awards, prizes and scholarships - Skills, hobbies and extra-curricular activities - Use bullet points.
+- Use bullet points.
 Try to keep each bullet line to one or two sentences.
 Remember that the more you include in the CV/Resume, the more you risk diluting your key messages. - Employ action verbs.
 Action verbs make sentences more tangible (e.g., Designed, Administered, Revised, Composed, Persuaded). - Describe your responsibilities and impact concretely.
 Try to be as accurate as you can about your role(s): it's as important to not exaggerate what you did as it is to not downplay your part in something.
 What were you responsible for?
 What did you achieve?
 You could consider using the popular STAR (Situation, Task, Action, and Result) method.
 With every bullet point or work experience, you would try to cover all four items.
 You would describe a situation at your community, workplace, or university (Situation), the challenges you faced (Task), the steps you took to address the issue (Action) and the results of your action (Results). - Example: Raised X amount of money in 24 hours (Result) to fund life-saving surgeries for refugee victims injured by the earthquake (Task/Situation) through a well-crafted campaign with social media influencers (Action).

-• Do not shy away from speaking confidently about your achievements - List your extracurricular activities.
-Do not hesitate to detail these activities: How long, at which level, any leadership role held, or prize(s)/award(s) won etc. Your extracurricular activities illustrate your ability to use your talents to the full which is a key selection criterion for the scholarship.
+- Use clear and simple headers for readability.
+If you are unsure what fits best for you, some common headings might include: Education, Experiences (could be subdivided e.g., into work, leadership, volunteer/community, etc.), Awards, Publications (if relevant). - Do not shy away from speaking confidently about your achievements.
+List your extracurricular activities and do not hesitate to detail these activities: How long, at which level, any leadership role held, or prize(s)/award(s) won etc. Your extracurricular activities illustrate your ability to use your talents to the full which is a key selection criterion for the scholarship.